Beliavsky/Fortran-code-on-GitHub/README.md

 [GaussJacobiQuad](https://github.com/HaoZeke/GaussJacobiQuad): routines for the Gauss-Jacobi Quadrature, by Rohit Goswami and Ondřej Čertík

-[GetRootsF](https://github.com/physicsfan/GetRootsF): routines for finding the roots of linear/non-linear equations, with or without derivative information, by Andrew Senchuk

 [gf_solver](https://github.com/gfell/gf_solver): finds the zeros of a function using the basic Newton method and switches to hybrid Newton-bisection if the max number of iterations is exceeded, by gfell

 [HDMod](https://github.com/atmmod/HDMod): hyperdual number based calculations, from atmmod